 Don't feed the animals.
 By simply not feeding the animals, you will protect their welfare.
 When wild animals cease to find their own food, they cease to be part of the balance of nature.
 Feeding animals food they are not used to can also cause them to become sick.

 Don't touch the cave formations.
 Please help keep the cave clean.
-Oils from your hands hinder the continued growth of speleothem.
+Oil from your hand hinders the continued growth of speleothems.